Research

 Modifiers of Brain Aging

 Multiple genes control complex cognitive functions and their brain substrates.
 Naturally occurring variants of specific genes affect production and expression of neurochemical compounds that modify neuroanatomy and behavior.
 Although these variants account for a small percentage of individual variation in brain and cognition, they are nonetheless important contributors to the emerging pattern of individual differences in human aging.
 For example, COMT Val158Met polymorphism was found to affect executive functions, and in our sample, Met allele homozygotes performed better than Val allele carriers on several executive functions tests as well as more complex tests of fluid abilities.
 Selective executive functions are also affected by the epsilon4 allele of ApoE polymorphisms known to increase the risk for Alzheimer's disease.
 Genetic polymorphisms associated with metabolic regulation and control of inflammatory processes are good candidates for explaining some of the age-related differences in brain and cognition.
 For instance, a variant in the gene that controls expression of Brain-Derived Neurotrophic Factor (BDNF) modifies memory performance in healthy adults.
 Notably, that variant (a met allele of the BDNF val66met polymorphism) may be more harmful to memory performance when it is combined with a modifiable metabolic risk factor such as elevated (though nominally normal) blood glucose.
-Recently, we observed that genetic variants related to inflammation response (IL-1β and CRP) significantly increase the burden of white-matter abnormalities beyond the known effects of age and hypertension.
+Recently, we observed that genetic variants related to inflammation response (IL-1ß and CRP) significantly increase the burden of white-matter abnormalities beyond the known effects of age and hypertension.
 We observed that a polymorphism of IL-1β that is associated with higher levels of the eponymous pro-inflammatory cytokine has been linked to faster brain shrinkage and smaller hippocampal regional volumes.
-Select publications examining these outcomes can be found here:

 Current Projects

 In addition to continuing our longitudinal studies on neural and cognitive changes and their modifiers, we are currently involved in two exciting projects that use Magnetic Resonance Spectroscopy (MRS) to evaluate energetic metabolism and task-related neurotransmitter modulation.
 The goal is to compare younger and older adults and examine changes over time in the context of cognitive changes and modifying effects of metabolic and vascular risk on the relationships between neural and cognitive variables over time.
 In one project, we hope to find out how brain energy metabolism changes with age and whether these changes precede or follow declines in regional volumes and white matter microstructure.
 In the other project, we study age differences and changes in task-related modulation of glutamate during memory encoding.
-Data collection on these projects is in progress but you can learn about functional MRS from this review: